Tobias Manderson-Galvin

 Tobias Alexander Edward Manderson-Galvin (born 19 August 1984) is an Australian actor, satirist, performance poet, and playwright.

-He is best known as co founder and CEO/Artistic Director of Melbourne's new writing theatre: MKA: Theatre of New Writing.
+He is co founder and CEO/Artistic Director of Melbourne's new writing theatre: MKA: Theatre of New Writing. and UK/Aus company Doppelgangster.

 Summary

 Manderson-Galvin's distinctive theatre runs the gamut from docu-drama to black comedy, vaudeville to hyper-realism making him a notable Australian theatre maker.
 He's also distinguished by his increasingly large body of work.
 Manderson-Galvin writes and appears in much of his theatre also directing the majority of it.
 For inspiration, Manderson-Galvin draws heavily on his training as a ballet dancer, philosophy, sociology, and his Jewish and Irish heritage.
-He's performed on stages diverse as Radio National, pool halls, the National Theatre, Melbourne and a kiddy pool full of jelly under a bridge in Northcote.
+He's performed on stages diverse as the Melbourne Theatre Company, Kings Cross Theatre, a carpark, and an old tip.

-In 2010 he won the Munster Poetry Slam Champion and placed in the finals of the All-Ireland Poetry Slam.
-His poetry, whilst usually live has been published in Herding Kites, a ten-year anthology of the National Young Writers' Festival, a festival at which he was a regular guest and performer.
+His writing has appeared in academic publications, poetry anthologies, and briefly for Daily Review.

+Public controversies

+On Melbourne Cup Day, 2023, when at a Coalition for the Protection of Racehorses 'Nup to the Cup' event Manderson-Galvin performed a poem that called for racegoers to be murdered.
+According to The Age this attracted a police investigation.
+Manderson-Galvin stated the poem was satirical and was disbelieving that any one could have thought otherwise.

+In December 2011 Manderson-Galvin's stage-thriller 'The Economist' – a play responding to the 2011 Norway attacks – generated controversy in Australia when Manderson-Galvin repeated to media that the killer had cited former Australian Prime Minister John Howard and Treasurer Peter Costello in his manifesto.
+Writing for the Age critic John Bailey challenged the reactionary reporting noting that comments like sent shockwaves across the globe andcritics have savaged had been reported before the production had even opened.